DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

   * adjust content of fehler.html (used as ErrorDocument for 5xx errors and in case of pageUnavailable handling of TYPO3)
   * provide the following pages in TYPO3: 404.html (used as ErrorDocument in htaccess and as 404 page for default page not found handling) and /fehler (used in htaccess as ErrorDocuments)
   * copy .htaccess_typo3 to your typo3 folder to have access restriction for the install tool (you need to configure the IPs that are whitelisted, htpasswd etc. as you like inside the htaccess file)
-  * Do not forget to set the application context for CLI tasks like the scheduler: `TYPO3_CONTEXT="Production/Staging" htdocs/typo3/cli_dispatch.phpsh scheduler` or do it globally liek descriped [here](https://unix.stackexchange.com/questions/21598/how-do-i-set-a-user-environment-variable-permanently-not-session)
+  * Do not forget to set the application context for CLI tasks like the scheduler: `TYPO3_CONTEXT="Production/Staging" htdocs/typo3/cli_dispatch.phpsh scheduler` or do it globally like descriped [here](https://unix.stackexchange.com/questions/21598/how-do-i-set-a-user-environment-variable-permanently-not-session)
+      * the context in the WEB is set through the .htaccess file of the environment
+      * default is Production.
+So you normally only have to set the context on CLI in Production/Staging environment.
+All other environments should be fine.